andreeeeaaaaas/andreeeeaaaaas/README.md

 Mainly product design and development for social good, but also strange music making techniques, the ocean, and well-timed photographs.

 ## 🌱 I’m currently learning ...
-Lua to code a script on my Monome Norns
+- Lua to code a script on my Monome Norns
-Robotic Process Automation (using Automation Anywhere and Microsoft)
+- Javascript

 ## 📚 I want to learn ...
 - Lua, code my first script on my Monome Norns